photo: Keith Trammel

 Do you have any CDs?
 How can I hear your music?

 You know, I keep saying I need to do a CD, but I’ve been so busy performing that I haven’t found time yet.
 Soon!
 In the meantime, I’m always happy to have you into my harp studio to see and hear the harps in person, and hear the types of music that most interest you.
-If you can’t come in person, we can have a “virtual meeting” by phone.
+If you can’t come in person, we can have a “virtual meeting” by phone or by Skype.
 You can also contact me to find out where I might be performing at upcoming public events.
+You will also soon be able to listen to sound clips on this website.

 Will you do outdoor events?

 Yes, but only in the warm months between Memorial Day and Labor Day.
 The rest of the time the weather is just too unpredictable in New York.
 Even during outdoor season, you should have a plan for protecting the harp during inclement weather.
-Harps absolutely cannot get wet, so you should have a rain plan.
-The temperature outdoors should also be between 60 degrees and 95 degrees Fahrenheit; anything outside of that zone can cause damage to the harps and can make keeping them in tune.
+Harps absolutely cannot get wet, so you MUST have a rain plan.
+The temperature outdoors should also be between 60 and 95 degrees Fahrenheit; anything outside of that zone can cause damage to the harps.
 Amplification outdoors will depend on the availability of electricity, naturally.
-Outdoor event rates will apply.

 How much experience do you have?